Fellowship in Orthopaedic Manual Physical Therapy

 Boston University’s Fellowship in Orthopaedic Manual Physical Therapy, in collaboration with Professional Physical Therapy, offers the opportunity for licensed physical therapists to elevate their level of clinical practice, advance their careers, and become leaders in the physical therapy profession.

 This unique fellowship program will develop expert practitioners in orthopaedic manual physical therapy who will be further prepared to serve as direct access providers.
-Fellows will have the opportunity to enhance their clinical skills in the treatment of patients with neuromusculoskeletal disorders within a biopsychosocial model.
+Participants will have the opportunity to enhance their clinical skills in the treatment of patients with neuromusculoskeletal disorders within a biopsychosocial model.
 They will develop and learn to utilize advanced skills in manual therapy, therapeutic exercise, communication, and differential diagnosis to enhance their clinical reasoning and decision making.

-Didactic training will be conducted through various methods utilizing technology and more complex areas of patient management are emphasized earlier on in the fellowship program to allow the maximal amount of mentored time in these areas.
+Didactic training will be conducted through various methods utilizing technology, and more complex areas of patient management are emphasized earlier on in the fellowship program to allow the maximal amount of mentored time in these areas.

-Since teaching is paramount to learning, fellows will also be afforded the opportunity to participate in teaching and scholarship experiences to advance their skills in these areas in preparation for becoming future leaders in the physical therapy profession.
+Since teaching is paramount to learning, participants will also be afforded the opportunity to participate in teaching and scholarship experiences to advance their skills in these areas in preparation for becoming future leaders in the physical therapy profession.